wbthomason/packer.nvim/README.md

 #### Keybindings

 Plugins may be lazy-loaded on the use of keybindings/maps.
-Individual keybindings are specified either as a string (in which case they are treated as normal mode maps) or a table in one of the following formats:
+You can either specify a single keybinding using a string (in which case they are treated as normal mode maps) or a set of keybindings using a table in one of the following formats: >
 ```lua
   { key, { mode, key }, ... } -- treated as normal mode if mode is not provided
   { mode = key, mode = { key, ... }, ... }